-An item that poses one of the greatest hazards, is worn out or rotten stitching around the trampoline mat (bed).
-Stitching may fail within two or three years or earlier due to excessive use or exposure to extreme weather.
+Periodically inspect the trampoline for worn out or rotten stitching around the trampoline mat (bed).
+Stitching may fail due to excessive use or exposure to extreme weather.
 In most cases, evidence of deterioration will make itself known in the form of: